 Core criteria Comprehensive criteria

 Technical Specifications

 TS4.
 Tyre noise

+(not to be used if, for safety reasons, tyres with the highest wet grip class, snow tyres or ice tyres are needed) The vehicles shall be equipped with

-The vehicles shall be equipped with a) tyres with external rolling noise emission levels 3dB below the maximum established in Regulation (EC) No 661/2009 Annex II Part C. This is equivalent to the top category (of the three available) of the EU tyre label external rolling noise class.
-OR b) retreaded tyres The external rolling noise emissions will be tested according to the Annex I of Regulation (EC) No 1222/2009.
-Verification: The tenderer shall provide the label of the tyre according to Regulation (EC) No 1222/2009.for tyres under case a) or the Notice of approval according to Annex 1 of UNECE Regulation 109 for retreaded tyres (case b)
+a) tyres with external rolling noise emission levels 3dB below the maximum established in Regulation (EC) No 661/2009 Annex II Part C. This is equivalent to the top category (of the three available) of the EU tyre label external rolling noise class.

+OR

+b) retreaded tyres

+Verification: The tenderer shall provide the label of the tyre according to Regulation (EC) No 1222/2009 for tyres under case a) or the Notice of approval according to Annex 1 of UNECE Regulation 109 for retreaded tyres (case b)

 Award criteria

 AC1.
+Vehicle noise

-Vehicle noise Points will be awarded to the vehicles with noise emissions compliant with the Phase 3 limits of Regulation (EU) No 540/2014.
-The noise emissions will be tested according to the Annex II of Regulation (EU) No 540/2014.
-Verification: The tenderer shall provide the Certificate of
+Points will be awarded to the vehicles with noise emissions compliant with the Phase 3 limits of Regulation (EU) No 540/2014.
+The noise

+emissions will be tested according to the Annex II of Regulation (EU) No 540/2014.
+Verification: The tenderer shall provide the Certificate of Conformity of the vehicle.

 Vehicle noise can have significant negative impacts on the health of residents, especially in case of traffic in or nearby residential areas.
-The market should therefore gradually reduce the noise levels of both the tyres and vehicle.
+Public authorities should therefore gradually reduce the noise levels of both the tyres and vehicle of their fleet.